-Elective students will also work on a project aimed at improving quality of care, access to care, and just distribution of finite resources.
-Students' projects will be developed under the guidance of clinic student managers and the faculty coordinators, and each project should focus on research, improving quality of care, and/or clinical education.
+Elective students will also work on a community based project aimed at improving quality and access to care, and just distribution of finite resources.
+Each year there will be 2-3 project teams depending on the size of the enrollment.
+Each research project will be supported by a faculty coordinator/mentor, other faculty, student managers, and enrolled students.